Fertility Facts: Women's Fertility Issues Explained

 Infertility refers to an inability to conceive after 12 months of having regular sex without the use of contraception.

 Getting pregnant is really a multi-step process.
 To conceive:

 - A woman's body must release an egg from one of her ovaries (ovulation).

 - The egg must go through a fallopian tube toward the uterus (womb).

 - A man's sperm must join with (fertilize) the egg along the way.

 - The fertilized egg must attach to the inside of the uterus (implantation).

 Risk Factors Affecting Fertility

-There are many risk factors that can affect fertility in both men and women:
+There are many risk factors that can affect fertility, including: